BimberLab/DISCVRSeq/src/main/resources/com/github/discvrseq/util/docTemplates/index.md

 ## Getting Started
 DISCVR-seq Toolkit is a java program distributed as a single JAR.
 You can download the latest JAR from our [release page](https://github.com/BimberLab/DISCVRSeq/releases).
 Running tools is analogous to GATK4.

-While we recommend [our documentation](toolDoc/index.html) to learn about available tools and options, one can also view a list of tools and/or arguments from the command line:
+While we recommend [our documentation](toolDoc/index.html) to learn about available tools and options, one can also list arguments from the command line:

 ```

-# List available tools:
-java -jar DISCVRseq.jar --list

 # View arguments for a specific tool (VariantQC in this example):
 java -jar DISCVRseq.jar VariantQC --help
 ```

 Please note that any tool that uses a reference genome requires this genome to be indexed with samtools and to have a sequence dictionary created with Picard.
 These requirements are identical to most tools from GATK or Picard.
 [See here for more information](toolDoc/resources/genomeRequirements.html)